 Andrew Williams, PhDCo-Director, Informatics

-Tufts CTSI provides assistance to its many research partners in developing successful study protocols and competitive grant submissions, as well as supporting study execution.
+Tufts CTSI provides assistance to its many research partners in developing and disseminating successful study protocol implementation guides, competitive grant submissions, as well as supporting study execution.
 This support partly relies on the availability of real-world data in a research data warehouse (RDW).
 Our RDW for research, Tufts Medical Center (Tufts MC) Research Data Warehouse (TRDW), in Observational Medical Outcomes Partnership (OMOP) common data model (CDM), is developed, maintained, and continuously enhanced by Tufts CTSI’s development team in collaboration with Tufts MC Information Services.

 TRDW data includes patient demographics on more than one million patients, lab values, procedure and diagnosis codes, observations, medications, visit, notes, and reports and is being continuously enhanced.

-Tufts CTSI collaborates with the OHDSI community at an international level to continue development of OMOP CDM.
+Tufts CTSI team members lead and contribute to nationwide initiatives (e.g. N3C) and collaborate with the international OHDSI community to continue development of OMOP CDM.

 - The OMOP Common Data Model allows for the systematic analysis of disparate observational databases.